arejula27/arejula27.github.io/content/blog/goth-package.md

 external: false
 draft: false
 title: Authenticating with Goth package
-description: Article on how to authenticate users in web applications using the Goth package and Echo framework in Golang.
+description: Learn how to authenticate users in web applications using the Goth package and Echo framework in Golang.
+This package  provides a simple API for authentication in many providers, including Google, GitHub, and Facebook.
 date: 2024-05-24
 ---

-This is a Go package that provides a simple way to authenticate users in web applications.
-It provides a simple API for authentication in many providers, including Google, GitHub, and Facebook.
+One of the most common tasks in web development is user authentication.
+You need a way to verify that the user is who they say so you can allow them to access their data.

+Nowadays, there are many ways to authenticate users.
+Some developers implement their own authentication system, however I tried to explore how to use a third-party service to authenticate users with their Google, Facebook, or GitHub accounts.

+In the JavaScript ecosystem I used [Passport.js](https://www.passportjs.org/), this library provides a common interface for authenticating users in many providers.
+In the Go ecosystem, I found the [Goth](https://github.com/markbates/goth) package.

-This manual uses the Echo framework.
-In case of using just the standard library see this [example](https://github.com/markbates/goth/blob/master/examples/main.go) and for `chi` watch this [video](https://www.youtube.com/watch?v=iHFQyd__2A0&t=505s).
+In this article I will explain with code examples how to implement an authentication and authorization system for a  [Echo](https://echo.labstack.com/) server.
+In case you prefer to use the standard library see this [example](https://github.com/markbates/goth/blob/master/examples/main.go) and for `chi` watch this [video](https://www.youtube.com/watch?v=iHFQyd__2A0&t=505s).

+I will supose that you have a basic knowledge of Go and Echo and you have a project already set up.

 ## Installation
+The first step is to install the package using the `go get` command.
 ```bash
 go get github.com/markbates/goth
 ```
 ## Usage

-It works using the [gorilla/sessions](https://github.com/gorilla/sessions) package, so it is required to config the `Store` before using it.
+The `goth` package works using the [gorilla/sessions](https://github.com/gorilla/sessions) package, so it is required to configure the `Store` before using it.

 ```go
 store := sessions.NewCookieStore([]byte(key))